openvinotoolkit/model_server/docs/ovms_quickstart.md

 ### Step 3: Provide a Model

 Store components of the model in the `model/1` directory.
-Here is an example command using curl and a face detection model:
+Here are example commands pulling an object detection model from TensorFlow Hub:

 ```bash
 mkdir -p model/1